alphagamer7/zri-adventures/README.md

 ## Set the php path
 Watch this video to set the environment variable path https://youtu.be/2Y9lu5rhwMQ
-To make sure you have php setup, after setting environment variable, open a cmd prompt and type `php -v`
+To make sure you have php setup, after setting environment variable, open a cmd prompt and type `php -v`.
+If installed successfully you should the php version

 ## Running locally
 Clone/Download/Fork repo